karatelabs/karate/README.md

 * def cat = { name: 'Billie', scores: [2, 5] }
 * assert cat.scores[1] == 5
 ```

+> Some characters such as the hyphen `-` are not permitted in 'lenient' JSON keys (because they are interpreted by the JS engine as a 'minus sign').
+In such cases, you *have* to use string quotes: `{ 'Content-Type': 'application/json' }`

 When asserting for expected values in JSON or XML, always prefer using [`match`](#match) instead of [`assert`](#assert).
 Match failure messages are much more descriptive and useful, and you get the power of [embedded expressions](#embedded-expressions) and [fuzzy matching](#fuzzy-matching).
 ```cucumber
 * def cats = [{ name: 'Billie' }, { name: 'Bob' }]